 bluebird bio Appoints Two New Members to Its Board of Directors Wendy Dixon, Ph.D., and David Schenkein, M.D.

-CAMBRIDGE, Mass.--(BUSINESS WIRE)--bluebird bio, a clinical-stage biotechnology company focused on transforming the lives of patients with severe genetic and orphan diseases using gene therapy, today announced that Wendy Dixon, Ph.D., and David Schenkein, M.D., have joined the company's board of directors.
+CAMBRIDGE, Mass., May 06, 2013-- bluebird bio, a clinical-stage biotechnology company focused on transforming the lives of patients with severe genetic and orphan diseases using gene therapy, today announced that Wendy Dixon, Ph.D., and David Schenkein, M.D., have joined the company's board of directors.

 "We are delighted to welcome Dr. Dixon and Dr. Schenkein to our board," said Nick Leschly, chief bluebird.
 "Both have demonstrated clear leadership and expertise within their respective fields.
 Wendy has extensive experience in all aspects of drug commercialization, while David has a proven track record in innovative oncology drug development and hematologic transplantation.
 Their experiences will be invaluable to bluebird as we advance multiple gene therapy programs towards the market."